dfinity/interface-spec/spec/index.md

     Default value: 0 (i.e., no explicit limit).

+    Note: in a future release of this specification, the default value and whether the limit is enforced for global timers and heartbeats might change.

 The optional `sender_canister_version` parameter can contain the caller's canister version.
 If provided, its value must be equal to `ic0.canister_version`.

 Until code is installed, the canister is `Empty` and behaves like a canister that has no public methods.